How to get to Puerto Galera

 Or, you can fly by charter seaplane or helicopter.
 If you want to fly by charter seaplane or helicopter, then click the "by Air Charter" link on the right.

 Moving To Puerto Galera?

 Thinking of moving to Puerto Galera?
 You will need to find a property and a first class moving and storage company.
-Check out the Puerto Galera Property classified ads section on this website for available property for sale and then contact a moving company with a worldwide network.
+Check out the Puerto Galera Property classified ads section on this website for available property for sale.

 Puerto Galera is a superb place to retire or to purchase a holiday home.
 Before making any investment in property in Puerto Galera you should first read the Guidance For Safe Investment In Real Estate / Property In The Philippines notes that we have prepared.